TomasMiskov/Heuristic-Optimization-Project/README.md

 This is an implementation of several heuristic methods for solving the heterogeneous vehicle routing problem.
-In particular I solve the VFMP-F: Vehicle Fleet Mix Problem with Fixed Costs.
+In particular I solve the VFMP-F: **Vehicle Fleet Mix Problem with Fixed Costs**.
 All the details are in the report, the VFMP.ipynb is a Jupyter Notebook file that includes all the code.

 There are instructions in there on how to test any of the functions mentioned in the report on a single instance.
 You can also re-run any of the experiments mentioned in the report.